-This book offers a fresh perspective on the association between mobility and the ethnocultural category Malay.
-In so doing, it raises new research questions relevant to the study of Indonesian women’s socioeconomic mobility more generally.
-Based on fieldwork in Sambas, a border region of Indonesia, the book documents the ethnocultural consequences of Sambas Malay women's highly mobile working lives.
-The book also extends our appreciation of the significance of territorial borders in women’s working lives.
-In this study, women’s border location not only facilitates cross-border pathways of international labour migration and trade, but also generates feelings of peripherality that inform women’s imaginative construction of other, non-territorial borders to be crossed.
-Shaped by social class, gender, and the economic and cultural possibilities of political decentralization, the study identifies three borderscopes that orient women’s work-related mobility in different directions and bring with them diverse outcomes for the ethnocultural category 'Sambas Malay'.
+Cross-border Mobility: Women, Work and Malay Identity in Indonesia offers a fresh perspective on the association between mobility and the ethnocultural category ‘Malay’.
+In so doing, it raises new research questions that are relevant to the study of Indonesian women’s socioeconomic mobility more generally.
+Based on fieldwork in Sambas, a region of Indonesia bordering Malaysia, this study documents the ethnocultural consequences of the highly mobile working lives of Sambas Malay women.
+Emphasising the significance of territorial borders in women’s working lives, this study highlights how women’s border location not only facilitates cross-border pathways of international labour migration and trade, but also generates feelings of peripherality that inform women’s imaginative construction of other, nonterritorial borders that need to be crossed.
+Shaped by social class, gender, and the economic and cultural possibilities of political decentralization, the study identifies three borderscopes that orient women’s work-related mobility and create diverse outcomes for the ethnocultural category 'Sambas Malay'.